Get Matched With Dietitian Programs

 Alternative Paths

 If you find that you wish to change careers into the field of health and wellness, but you don't have a degree in the field, there are options.
-Since clinical dietitians and nutritionists are loosely regulated at best, you don't often need to have a license to practice and satisfy your passion.
+Since clinical dietitians and nutritionists are loosely regulated compared to many healthcare careers, you don't often need to have a license to satisfy your interest in the field.
 You might not be able to use certain titles, which are the exclusive domain of licensed professionals, but you can work under other banners.

 For instance, you can work as a health coach and help to facilitate wellness without a specific academic degree or state licensure.
 There are professional certifications you can attain which will provide needed credentials, but these aren't a necessity.
 In fact, other healthcare and fitness professionals dispense dietary advice without that specific credential.
 Yoga instructors, personal trainers, massage therapists, occupational therapists, and acupuncturists, to name a few, are frequently consulted regarding their thoughts on diet and nutrition.